Ridhima-sharma09/The-Last-Bookmark/README.md

 ## 🌿 The Last Bookmark

 > **“The lesson that shall always reside in my life.”**
-> **A journal-inspired desktop app built with Python, Tkinter, and a touch of AI — dedicated to the day who gifted me wisdom, kindness, and books.**
+> **A journal-inspired desktop app built with Python, Tkinter, and a touch of AI — dedicated to the lady who gifted me wisdom, kindness, and books.**

 ---